 In January this year, Mozilla launched the Tablet Contribution Program to help test and improve Firefox OS on tablet devices.
 I volunteered as soon as the applications opened and on the 1st of April, I received a confirmation that I was one of the 500 selected participants.
 A few months passed.
 And two weeks ago, just before leaving for holyday, I finally received the tablet.

-In this article, I will give an overview of my first impressions with the device.
-More articles will come with details about what I am doing with it.
+In this post, I will give an overview of my first impressions with the device.
+More posts will come with details about what I am doing with it.

 I already own an Android tablet (Nexus 7, 2012) with Firefox as my main browser.
 I have already been exposed to the use of web apps in Firefox for Android.

 Except a quick overview of Firefox OS phones exposed at the Mozilla booth at FOSDEM 2014, this is the first time I actually use Firefox OS.

 The tablet that I received is a Foxconn InFocus New Tab F1 (Flatfish).
 From the Quick Start guide, it appears that this tablet is originally meant to run Android.

 As far as I understand, the goal of the program is not to test this specific hardware, but to give feedback on the OS on a given type of device.
 However, the features and the performance of the hardware can have an impact on the overall user experience and it will be interesting to see how Firefox OS benefits or suffers from these hardware specs.